-The AU — or African Union — is an international organization comprising 54 African nations (every country on the continent minus Morocco).
+The AU — or African Union — is an international organization comprising 55 African nations, every country on the continent.

-According to an AU press release, the passport “has the specific aim of facilitating free movement of persons, goods and services around the continent – in order to foster intra-Africa trade, integration and socio-economic development.”
+According to an AU press release, the passport “has the specific aim of facilitating free movement of persons, goods, and services around the continent – in order to foster intra-Africa trade, integration, and socio-economic development.”

 Challenges to African unity

-Despite such progress, there are still many obstacles limiting the possibilities of making the AU passport a functioning reality.
+Despite such progress, many obstacles still limit the possibilities of making the AU passport a functioning reality.
 Currently, the majority of AU member countries require visas from visitors from other countries on the continent.

-These and other challenges are part of the reason why intra-continental trade in Africa makes up only 11% of the region’s trade.
+These and other challenges are part of the reason why intra-continental trade in Africa makes up only 14.4% of the region’s trade.
 While the AU passport aims to reduce such issues, it will also have to deal with the underlying problems involved if greater unity is to be achieved.

 And then there are always the corrupt governments that use passports to silence their critics.
-Chad, Djibouti, Eritrea, Sudan and Zimbabwe have all been caught confiscating passports from their opponents, whether they be trade unionists, opposing politicians, minority religious groups or human rights activists.
+Chad, Djibouti, Eritrea, Sudan, and Zimbabwe have all been caught confiscating passports from their opponents, whether they be trade unionists, opposing politicians, minority religious groups, or human rights activists.